 Gloria Potter (Scholarship Secretary)

 Has worked for 35 years with children, families, and communities.
-Her last full time post before retiral was as Accessibility Strategy Office for a local authority, covering 60 primary and 12 secondary schools.
+Her last full time post before retirement was as Accessibility Strategy Office for a local authority, covering 60 primary and 12 secondary schools.
 Her part time work as an Associate Lecturer with the Open University for 15 years focused on children and families degree courses.
 Although retired she is still a Consultant.
 She and her husband David also fostered for many years and Gloria worked with the Scottish Government on the review of Fostering in Scotland.
 She now sits on the Advisory Committee for Fostering Network Scotland.
 She is an Elder of Fetteresso Church of Scotland and is a safe-guarder.
 Of her four degrees, three are focused on children, wellbeing, development, and safeguarding.

 His personal family connection with the Homes provides the incentive to seek to make a difference to the operations of Homes and School to the benefit of sponsored children, pupils, teachers and sponsors alike.
 Visiting the Homes annually in the course of sponsorship management, his construction background adds value to his time on campus when called upon to advise on infrastructure and building issues.
 He is also a member of the Kolkata Board of Management.

 During my first visit in 2006 I was totally captivated by the children at Dr Graham’s Homes and decided to become more involved.
 I joined the UK Committee in 2008 and have returned to Kalimpong twice – on both occasions meeting up with the child I support.
-I very much enjoy being the Secretary of the Committee.

 Daughter of Dr David Graham, the eldest of the founder’s six children.
 Kalimpong Association trustee and sponsorship secretary for 30 years which has involved corresponding with many children at the school.
 London Ladies Lunch Committee for over 30 years including 5 years as Chairman.
 Director of Dr Graham’s Homes ( Greeting Cards) Ltd for 9 years.